The Best Spring Break Getaways in Every State

 New Jersey: Point Pleasant Beach

 Make Jenkinson’s Boardwalk, a mile-long boardwalk that’s jam-packed with fun activities and attractions, like an amusement park, arcades, mini golf, a fun house, batting cages, a 7D interactive movie, an aquarium, and more, your first stop.
 With the amusement park opening mid-March, the weather is perfect for thrilling rides.
 Don’t miss stopping by The Sweet Shop to try one of their delicious taffies, chocolates, fudge, candy apples, or gummies.
 Although the Boardwalk is the highlight, the city has even more to offer.
 Point Pleasant Beach Antique Emporium draws in antique collectors and curious visitors from all over to its 10,000 square foot shop.
+Don’t miss these 15 spring break destinations you haven’t thought of yet.

 New Mexico: Truth or Consequences